sibie/lcs-dashboard/README.md

 Some features include:

   * Parsing of raw data in the form of CSV files and transforming it into structured data to be stored in a SQL DB.
-  * RESTful APIs built developed with SpringBoot which can be used to retrieve data from the DB.
+  * RESTful APIs developed with SpringBoot which can be used to retrieve data from the DB.
   * React frontend for users to browse team data (staff, roster, etc) and check the stats of their latest games.

 Aside from the use case itself which interests me, this was a great opportunity to practice full-stack development with separate technology for frontend vs backend.